iamsherry97/inftastructure-master/cloudformation/README.md

 This repo contains the CloudFormation code that you can use to deploy a completely new environment.

-## Creating a new Environment
+## 1) Creating a New Environment

 We are going to deploy CloudFormation templates using a python script named `aws_cf.py`.
 Before that, we'll have to install the dependencies.

-## 1) How to install the script dependencies and run the script
+## How to install the script dependencies and run the script
 ----
 First, we'll need to install the script dependencies beforehand.
 You will need Python3 for this purpose.
 Run the following command to install the dependencies: